code-saturne/code_saturne/INSTALL.md

 For some external libraries, such as MED, MEDCoupling, and ParaView Catalyst, a C++11 compliant C++ compiler is also required.

-The SALOME platform V9 and above may require Python 3.6 at least, and a matching version should be used when building with SALOME support.

-In practice, the code is known to build and function properly at least with the GNU compilers 4.4 and above (up to 9.x at this date), Intel compilers 11 and above (up to 2020 at this date), and Clang (tested with 3.7 or above).
+In practice, the code is known to build and function properly at least with the GNU compilers 4.4 and above (up to 9.x at this date), Intel compilers 11 and above (up to 2022 at this date), and Clang (tested with 3.7 or above).

 Note also that while code_saturne makes heavy use of Python, this is for scripts and for the GUI only; The solver only uses compiled code, so we could for example use